hirajya/perfume_reco/README.md

 ## **Accessing the Paper**
 For a detailed explanation of the methodology and results, please refer to the project paper:
-Perfume Clustering & Recommendation System Paper (Link to be updated soon)
+Fragrance Clusters: Identifying Common Perfume Groups Using Scent Profiles and Recommendation System (Link to be updated soon)

 ## **Authors**
 - Christian Joshua Alberto